 "Wasn't gone approach the situation with not signing the kids football," Samuel said.
 "There was 3-500 kids out there that I was paying attention to.
 Clearly hear in my voice I said I cannot sign.
 He recorded the video after forcing his kid to do it for the 5th time.
 I was told to sign pictures."

-Samuel's tweet has since been deleted, but teammate Trey Lance rallied to Samuel's defense.
+Samuel's tweet has since been deleted.

 The incident comes at something of a fraught time for Samuel, who has been seeking a trade out of San Francisco throughout the offseason.

 Leaving the fan hanging prompted some users on social media to wonder whether Samuel had done so out of spite toward the 49ers, perhaps to hasten his exit.